Sheng ji: Concluding the deal

-Drawing continues until everyone has drawn 25 cards and a pool of reserve cards (usually consisting of about eight cards), remains.
-The dealer then picks up all the cards, integrates them into his hand, and then discards the same number of cards into a pile in the center, known as the kitty.
-These cards are kept unopened throughout the duration of that round and may or may not be turned over thereafter, depending on the result of the last trick in the round.
+Once the initial draw has concluded, the dealer then picks up all the reserve cards, integrates them into their hand, and then discards the same number of cards into a pile in the center, known as the kitty.
+The cards in the kitty are kept unopened throughout the duration of that round and may or may not be turned over thereafter, depending on the result of the last trick in the round.

+Because the dealer is a member of the declarers, they may be motivated to leave point cards in the kitty, preventing or hindering the opponents from reaching 80 points.
+However, some variants apply a multiplier to the points left in the kitty and add it to the opponents' score, depending on the outcome of the last trick.

-Sometimes, a player who has no trump, or, in other variations, no point cards in his hand, may force a redeal by showing his hand to everyone.
+Sometimes a player who has no cards in the trump suit, or, in other variations, no point cards in their hand, may force a redeal by showing their hand to everyone.

 Play

-The dealer leads the first trick with any single card or combinations of cards, and the game proceeds like most trick-taking games, where players take turn to play their cards in a counter-clockwise direction, and the player who plays the highest-ordered card or combination of cards take the trick and leads the next round.
-All cards taken by the declarers may be discarded for the rest of the round; point cards taken by the opponents count towards their number of points collected, and should be kept, but other cards may be similarly discarded.
+The dealer leads the first trick by playing any single card or combinations of cards, and the game proceeds like most trick-taking games, where the other players take turns to play their cards in a counter-clockwise direction.
+The player who plays the highest-ordered card or combination of cards takes that trick and leads the next trick.
+All cards taken by the declarers may be set aside for the rest of the round; point cards taken by the opponents count towards their number of points collected, and should be kept, but other cards may be similarly set aside.

-A lead may be of one of four types, each with different rules dealing with what can be played on it.
-As a rule of thumb, when any card or combination of cards is lead, other players must always follow the number of card(s) played.

-Single or double cards(Pair)

-Any single card may be lead.
-Players must follow suit if they have cards in the same suit; if a trump card is lead, other players must play a trump card, if they still have any.
-The highest trump, or, if no trump is played, the highest-ordered card of the suit lead takes the trick.
-In case of ties, the first highest card played wins the trick.
+Tricks

+The trick may be led by playing one or more cards in one of four possible structures (meaning card count, sequences, and pairings).
+Each structure has different rules for what is allowed to be played by the following players:

+As a general rule, the other players must follow the lead by playing the same number of card(s).
+More specifically, the players are required to follow the lead by playing, in descending order of priority: